JagminasJ/AutoTaskMCP/COPILOT_STUDIO_GUIDE.md

 2. **Agent not using correct tool**
    - Solution: Improve tool descriptions in system message
    - Add examples in conversation starters

+3. **"Unexpected characters" or "ContentValidationError" with colon**
+   - Solution: This usually happens when Copilot Studio interprets colons in tool descriptions or JSON as formula syntax
+   - Ensure tool descriptions don't use colons in formula-like patterns (use "is" or "equals" instead of ":")
+   - When constructing JSON in tool calls, use proper JSON syntax without formula-like expressions
+   - If error persists, check Power Automate flows for any expressions that might be parsing tool responses incorrectly

 3. **Slow responses**
    - Solution: Use more specific filters